swift-server/swift-aws-lambda-runtime/Plugins/AWSLambdaDeployer/README.md

 Swift Lambda function developers must be able to describe the additional infrastructure services required to deploy their functions: a SQS queue, an HTTP API etc.

 I assume the typical Lambda function developer knows the Swift programming language, but not the AWS-specific DSL (such as SAM or CloudFormation) required to describe and deploy the project dependencies.
-I chose to ask the Lambda function developer to describe its deployment with a Swift struct in a top-level `Deploy.swift` file.
-The `deploy` plugin dynamically compiles this file to generate the SAM JSON deployment descriptor.
+I chose to ask the Lambda function developer to describe its deployment with a Swift DSL in a top-level `Deploy.swift` file.
+The `deploy` plugin dynamically compiles this file to generate the SAM YAML deployment descriptor.

 The source code to implement this approach is in the `AWSLambdaDeploymentDescriptor` library.
-This approach is similar to `Package.swift` used by the Swift Package Manager.

 This is a strong design decision and [a one-way door](https://shit.management/one-way-and-two-way-door-decisions/).
 It engages the maintainer of the project on the long term to implement and maintain (close) feature parity between SAM DSL and the Swift `AWSLambdaDeploymentDescriptor` library and DSL.